DallanQ/lotr_journeys_in_middle_earth/QA.md

 A player doesn’t have to upgrade if he/she doesn’t want to.
 This is true for every upgrade level, so if a player wanted to remain at level 2 he/she could.
 A player isn’t able to downgrade once the selection is made, but nothing stops him/her from simply never upgrading in the first place.

 ----
-Manual.md page 15
+page 15 of manual

 During an adventure, the heroes may be rewarded with lore and experience.
 These resources are tracked in the app and allow the heroes to upgrade items and purchase new skills between adventures.
 Players can ignore lore and experience for their first adventure;

 ----
-Reference.md page 3
+page 3 of Reference

 While at camp, heroes **can** upgrade their items and purchase new skill cards.

 ----
-Reference.md page 17
+page 17 of Reference

 51.6 Each item has a tier, represented as a roman numeral on its card.
 When upgrading an item, a hero always upgrades it to a card of the next higher tier.